graggletwo/DevilClonerV1/README.md

-Python version of the DvilCLoner.
+Python version of the DevilCloner.
 Obfuscated so that nobody breaks it.

 If u want the exe version (easier to use) check this link :